William Molson

 William Molson (November 5, 1793 – February 18, 1875) was a Canadian politician, entrepreneur and philanthropist.
 He was the founder and President of Molson Bank, which was in 1925 absorbed by the Bank of Montreal.
 He was the son of the founder of the Molson family dynasty in Canadian business.

 Early life

 Born Nov.
-5th, 1793, he was the son of John Molson (1763-1836) & Sarah Insley Vaughan, and was born in Montreal, Lower Canada.
+5th, 1793, he was the son of John Molson (1763–1836) and Sarah Insley Vaughan, and was born in Montreal, Lower Canada.

 After 1828, William and his partner John Badgley were in the dry goods trade, and advertisements of iron pots, bake ovens, coal ovens, potash kettles, sheet iron and rosin were their staple, as well as foreign alcohols like Granada rum, Cognac and Bordeaux brandy.
 In partnership with his father, he operated the St Mary's Foundry, and did supply tools for the construction of the Rideau Canal.
 In 1831 the foundry was leased to Bennet & Henderson and it was the site of the furnishing of the Royal William, after her hull had been built in Quebec.
 William would later prove himself as more a salesman than a plant operator.